thedpws/pitchersubmission/README.md

 For pip installation do `pip3 install pitchr`

 ## Executable command
-The example project is included in `demo.zip` and includes instructions to run it.
+The example project is archived in `demo.zip` and includes instructions in its README to run it.

+### Dependencies
+The following are dependencies of Pitchr.
+The example project includes these in its installation instructions
+* `libasound2-dev`
+* `lilypond`

 ## Link to repository
 We use a public GitHub repository: (https://github.com/thedpws/pitcher.git).
 The zipped `pitcher.zip` is the project version released by the time of the midterm deadline.

-## Dependencies
-libasound2-dev
-lilypond